 The cheapest quote is almost never the best deal.

-If one China factory quotes you $15 per unit and everyone else is at $22-25, there's a reason.
-They're either using inferior materials, cutting corners on QC, underquoting to win business, or they're a trading company marking up a $12 factory quote.
+If one China factory quotes you significantly below everyone else, there's usually a reason — inferior materials, cutting corners on QC, or they're a trading company marking up a cheaper factory price.

 I worked with a London retailer who chose the cheapest quote for kitchenware.
-Product looked fine in samples.
-Production run came back with 22% defect rate.
+The samples looked fine.
+The production run came back with a 22% defect rate.
 They couldn't sell them.
-Lost $38,000.
+Lost £38,000.

 Focus on value over 3 years, not just the lowest price.

-If you're developing a custom product for the UK market, you need IP protection.
+If you're developing a custom product for the UK market, you need IP protection before sharing your specifications.

 Minimum protections: